If you are interested in applying for the 2017/18 academic year, click here for the application packet.

-Electronic submissions can be sent to email@example.com.
+Electronic submissions (best option) can be sent to email@example.com.
 Transcripts, however. must be sent directly from the schools.

 The John Haynes Holmes Fellowships Committee has awarded nine $2,500 scholarships for academic year 2009-2010 to seminarians preparing for the Unitarian-Universalist ministry.
 They are: Rachel Baker, Michelle Buhite, Sarah Burks, Shams Diana Cohen, Elizabeth Dana, Erin Gingrich, Pamela Rumancik, Scott Rudolph, and Anastassia Zinke.